 - Anything else of note pertinent to the content?

 This is where the key goals of the project are highlighted.
 Every project needs objectives since it is the whole reason they even exist.
 In this part of your creative brief, it is necessary to describe what your company aims to achieve with the completion of the described project as well as its most important metric goals.

 Such objectives need to be measurable and concrete.
 Working with vague goals can make your job harder since you will have no idea if you were successful or not.
-Also, specifying your objectives correctly on your creative brief helps the rest of your staff to be aware of your aims.
+Also, specifying your objectives correctly in your creative brief helps the rest of your staff to be aware of your aims.

-Example: with this animated infographic, we intend to increase the engagement rate of our blog by at least 10%, focusing on social shares.
+Example: “With this animated infographic, we intend to increase the engagement rate of our blog by at least 10%, focusing on social shares.”

 This is where you’ll really need to nail down the problem your marketing is intended to address, as well as how the service or product you’re presenting is intended to solve it.
 Short and sweet is generally the way to go, so select your strongest points and decide how to emphasize them.

 Last but not least, don’t leave your viewers hanging.
 If you should manage to spark their interest, what do you want them to do next?

 Whether it be visiting your website or calling for a free consultation, make sure you include a call to action that outlines what you want them to do.

 This is the section where you will describe your target audience with as much detail as you can.
 Who your public is can greatly alter the approach to the development of your project.
 With that in mind, understanding these people’s needs, motivations, and expectations can help all members of your team.